Wwm53/NUXT_todoapp/README.md

 **Always setup SSH keys on new device before pushing/pulling repos from online to local OR VICE VERSA**

-Issue: Now everything is broken
+Issue: Now everything is broken (FIX LOCALSTORAGE first)

 1st: figure out first_name dynamic input
 -figure out how to build different 'account pages' by users